Anthoceros fusiformis

 Habitat

 Fine sediment seeps, seasonally saturated banks, ditches and rock crevices.
-Infrequent in SW BC.
+Locally frequent in SW BC.

 Associated species